 To obtain the full load-bearing capacity of a joist hanger, install the length and size of nail specified by the hanger manufacturer.
 For interior framing, that means using only the thicker 10d, 12d or 16d common nails (rather than skinnier sinker nails) to fasten a joist hanger’s face flange to wall ledgers, headers and beams.
 Outdoors use 16d double-dipped galvanized nails (or stainless steel when called for) for installing hangers.
 It’s true that hot-dipped galvanized box nails aren’t as thick as common nails, but they are the acknowledged choice for outdoor work.

 Indoors or out, for standard-type single joist hangers, use only 1-1/2 in. joist hanger nails for nailing into the side of the joist (Photo 5); for double hangers, use 8d or 10d nails.
 For double shear single hangers (Photo 4), fasten the hanger to the joist(s) with longer 8d or 10d nails.
 This type of hanger requires fewer but longer nails for the side flanges.
 The nails penetrate into the wall ledger and therefore offer both better joist load capacity than standard-duty hangers and more protection against uplift forces caused by wind.
+So, what size screws for decking?
 The manufacturers agree: Never use galvanized deck screws or drywall screws to install joist hangers.
-Those screws don't have the shank size and toughness to support joist loads.
+Those screws don’t have the shank size and toughness to support joist loads.

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.

 - 16d galvanized nails